-^{}This paper has received funding from the Research Council of Norway (grant #256678 and #326391).
-We thank Martin Andresen, Jon Fiva, James Heckman, Henrik Kleven, Magne Mogstad, Hessel Oosterbeek, and seminar participants at BI Norwegian Business School, University of Oslo, University of Chicago, Statistics Norway, OsloMet, 15th IZA and 2nd IZA/CREST conference on Labor market policy evaluation, and Zeuthen Workshop in Copenhagen for comments.
+\This paper has received funding from the Research Council of Norway (grant #256678 and #326391) and was previously circulated under the title "Event Studies, Endogenous Timing, and the Child Penalty."
+We thank Martin Andresen, Jon Fiva, James Heckman, Henrik Kleven, Magne Mogstad, Hessel Oosterbeek, and seminar participants at 15th IZA and 2nd IZA/CREST conference on Labor market policy evaluation (2019), OsloMet (2019), Statistics Norway (2019), Norwe-gian Institute for Public Health (2019), BI Norwegian Business School (2020), Zeuthen Workshop in Copenhagen (2021), University of Chicago (2022), and University of Oslo (2023) for comments.